Extending Audio Context for Long-Form Understanding in Large Audio-Language Models: Partial YaRN

 Concretely, assuming a single audio input, let $L_\text{audio}$ be the original audio context length, $L_\text{audio}'$ be the target length, and $p$ be the position of the first audio token.
 We define the positional range $[p, p + L_\text{audio})$ as the \textit{original audio context window}.
 It can be either a predefined location for audio input, or a dynamic region enclosed by special tokens (e.g. \texttt{<speech>} and \texttt{</speech>}).
 We then apply our modified YaRN technique to exclusively stretch this region to the new length $L_\text{audio}'$.
 This creates a partially stretched positional encoding:

 where $\oplus$ denotes concatenation in the temporal axis.
-Note that while the final position index is denoted by $L$, the total token capacity now increases to $L + L'_{\text{audio}} - L_{\text{audio}}$ to account for the stretched audio window of a higher token frequency.
+Note that while the final position index is denoted by $L$, the total token capacity now increases to $L + L'_{\text{audio}} - L_{\text{audio}}$ to account for the stretched audio window with higher token frequency.

 Furthermore, we only partition the RoPE dimensions into two frequency-based groups (instead of three as in the original YaRN formulation): a low frequency group that undergoes pure interpolation, and a high frequency group that undergoes pure extrapolation.
 The rationale for this design is twofold: